vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

    sctk_cell_calling: Knee
 ```

-To enable the qc workflow, set the option `run_sctk_qc` to `True`.
-Alternatively, one can skip pre-proessing and export a UMI count matrix to a SingleCellExperiment object by setting `export_sce_objects=True`.
-Beware, only one of the two options is valid.
+To enable the sctk_qc workflow, set `run_sctk_qc=True`.
+Alternatively, one can skip quality control completely and export the UMI count matrix to a SingleCellExperiment object by setting `export_sce_objects=True`.
+However, these options are mutually exclusive.
+A raw SingleCellExperiment object will be generated as part of the quality control workflow and there is no need to set `export_sce_objects` manually.

 Next, select the type of UMI count matrix with the `sctk_data_type` parameter.
-Valid options are either `cell` or `droplet`, depending on the type of input.
+Valid options are either `cell` or `droplet`, depending on the type of input count matrix.

 - `droplet`: The UMI count matrix contains empty droplets.
 These empty droplets will be removed (cell calling) before further processing.
 - `cell`: The UMI count matrix does not contain empty droplets but has not been processed yet.